What Is Filecoin?

 Filecoin effectively turns cloud storage into an algorithmic market run by miners who store and distribute data by competing to mine blocks while incentivizing them to increase the entire ecosystem’s storage capacity to maximize their earnings.

-Filecoin is also intended to provide top-notch security by offering end-to-end encryption, which means no third party has access to raw data at any point during the storage process.
+Filecoin is also intended to provide top-notch security by offering end-to-end encryption, which means no third party can access raw data at any point during the storage process.

 How Does Filecoin Work?

-Filecoin works by using miners to provide storage services to other users by renting it in exchange for FIL.
+Filecoin uses miners to provide storage services to other users by renting it in exchange for FIL.
 The more storage they offer, the bigger the rewards they will receive.

-How much a user will pay for the storage is determined by a free economy.
+A free economy determines how much a user will pay for storage.
 All miners compete by providing the lowest price, creating an extremely competitive environment that benefits users and creates a service cheaper than traditional providers.

 Miners must perform a computation that requires high processing power, also called proofs, used by the protocol to determine how much data and how reliable they are storing it.

-If the proof is enough for the protocol, miners are then able to create new blocks on the blockchain to receive network rewards in addition to the fees paid by users for storage.
+If the proof is enough for the protocol, miners can create new blocks on the blockchain to receive network rewards and the fees paid by users for storage.

 Filecoin works by using two different consensus algorithms: Proof-of-Replication and Proof-of-Spacetime.
 The first one determines if miners are storing the data they report, while the latter confirms it has been stored for the intended period.